ajthinking/laravel-ai/readme.md

 * run main.py

 ## License
-MIT and optionally pay what you want.
+MIT and optionally [pay what you want](https://andersjurisoo.com/laravel-ai/pay-what-you-want) (Allows me to keep hosting the dataset on AWS).